jrminter/tips/README.md

 **First**, some quickies:

+1. The R `janitor` package is your friend.
+It cleans up **non-standard column names**.

-1. CDC Corona Virus Recommendations
+2. CDC Corona Virus Recommendations

    > The CDC recommends washing with soap and water for at least 20 seconds after
    > using the bathroom, before eating and after blowing your nose or sneezing.
 It